 For puppies, deworming three days in a row with Safeguard®

-at 6 weeks of age is also good prevention.
+at 6 weeks of age is used for prevention.
+This 6 week prevention is crucial as that is the age Giardia sets up in the intestine with most issues happening at 8-10 weeks.
 This helps eliminate any Giardia that may have found their way in the baby and is enough to provide effective prevention.

 With all parasites, you want to think long-term control.
 If you just treat the puppies without considering where the parasite is coming from, you'll eventually get resistance that overwhelms your medication.
 Every year you should have fewer and fewer parasite numbers in your kennel.
 Roundworms, hookworms, whipworms, coccidia and Giardia should all be accounted for in your preventative program.
 If you have any questions about parasite control, feel free to give us a call!